Accessible pair finder

 How readable pairs are found

-The tool parses HEX values from the palette field, removes duplicates, then compares each color against every other color in both foreground/background directions.
+The tool parses concrete CSS colors from individual entries or pasted lists, preserves alpha-capable source values, skips duplicate colors, then compares every color against every other color in both foreground/background directions.
 Same-color pairs are skipped because they have no useful contrast.

 Passing pairs are sorted from highest to lowest contrast.
-The preview list shows up to 40 passing pairs so the page remains scannable, while the export text includes all passing pairs for documentation and review.
+The ranked list shows up to 40 passing pairs so the page remains scannable, while the export panel provides handoff summaries, CSS variables, JSON data, Markdown, and token-style JSON.

-• Paste or demo a palette with at least two HEX colors.
+- Add, paste, replace, or restore a palette with at least two concrete CSS colors.

 Best uses for accessible color pair discovery